 California is filled with scenic beauty and is home to some of the most diverse natural wonders.
 Being the third-largest state in the US and with almost half of the land surface covered with forest, the Golden State of California has a thriving $3 billion industry, the highest compared to any other state.
 Besides, it is also called the land of extremes being home to several snow-capped mountains, as well as hot dry desserts, breath-taking rugged coastal lines, and thousand-year-old trees.
+Let’s explore some of the iconic places for camping in California.

 Offering more than a hundred state parks and quite a handful of forests, California is a haven for adventurers, hikers, campers, and nature enthusiasts.
 This also covers a wide range of recreational activities than can include skiing, hiking, off-roading, kayaking, canoeing, surfing, water sporting to traditional and modern camping, California has at the least, something for everybody!